timray674/website-content/post/node/node-http-server/index.md

 We use the module to create an HTTP server.

-The server is set to listen on the specified hostname, `localhost` on port `3000`.
+The server is set to listen on the specified hostname, `localhost`, on port `3000`.
 When the server is ready, the `listen` callback function is called.

 The callback function we pass is the one that's going to be executed upon every request that comes in.
 Whenever a new request is received, the [`request` event](https://nodejs.org/api/http.html#http_event_request) is called, providing two objects: a request (an [`http.IncomingMessage`](https://nodejs.org/api/http.html#http_class_http_incomingmessage) object) and a response (an [`http.ServerResponse`](https://nodejs.org/api/http.html#http_class_http_serverresponse) object).